 - Dean of Students

-Prior to contacting their Health Care Provider, students should review and plan to discuss the following topics with the care provider so care provider may relate the questions to the student’s specific situation and diagnosis.
-He or she may find it helpful if the student has already given some thought to these items and can offer assistance when completing this form.
+Prior to contacting their health care provider, students should review and plan to discuss the following topics regarding their specific situation and diagnosis.
+The physician may find it helpful if the student has already given some thought to these items and can offer assistance when completing this form.

 If the student is registered with the Academic Success for academic accommodations, further documentation may be required in order to substantiate the request for housing accommodations.
 Residential Living and Learning do not share student information with Academic Success and vice versa unless there is a need to know the situation.

 If the student is currently working with an on-campus care provider at the University (Counseling Services, Student Health Services, etc.), the documentation provided by that office must follow the guidelines listed above.

 Step 2.
 The Associate Director for Housing Operations & Administrative Services reviews each request along with the supporting documentation provided and reaches a decision about the request.
 If additional information is needed or clarification, a personal interview with the student may be scheduled by the Associate Director.